logseq/docs/db-version.md

 Things that are specific to pages:
 * Pages have a dedicated view called `All pages`.
-* As seen on `All pages`, pages have different page types: `Page, Property, Tag, Journal and Whiteboard`.
-Think of these as directories on a file system.
+* When a property, new tag, journal or whiteboard are created, they are created as a page.
 * Pages are unique as follows:
-  * Page names of type 'page' are unique by tag e.g. there can be `Apple #Company` and `Apple #Fruit`.
+  * Page names are unique by tag e.g. there can be `Apple #Company` and `Apple #Fruit`.
   * Property names are unique and can have the same names as built-in property names.
-  * Page names of other types are unique for their page type e.g. there can be a `#Journal` and a Journal page.
   * The uniqueness of these pages should be visible everywhere in the app with icons for page types and the display of a page's tag(s).
-* Hovering over a page title shows common features like `Set Property` to add a property to the page.
+* Hovering over a page title shows common features like `Set page property` to add a property to the page.

 ### Blocks